 Jennifer Lacourse is the Central Alberta Regional President for the Council for Inclusive Education.
 She has been involved with the CIE since 2018.
 Jennifer is an Inclusive Education Teacher at the high school level with Red Deer Public Schools.
 Jennifer delivers specialized program for her students ensuring that they are prepared for life outside of high school.

-Northwest Regional President
+President - Elect and Northwest Regional President

 Arlene has been an active member of the Council for Inclusive Education for many years.
 This is her first year in the role of President and is looking forward to supporting teachers in her region.
 She is passionate about inclusive education and obtained her graduate degree in Inclusion and Universal Design as a result.
 Arlene currently works as a Learning Support Teacher for Grande Prairie School Division and has completed action research on fostering a sense of belonging in middle school students who are on the autism spectrum.
 For the past eight years Arlene’s teaching role has been focused on supporting students with diverse learning needs.